 Chocolate bread from When Pigs Fly.

-One of the most reassuring elements when shopping at When Pigs Fly is
+One of the most reassuring elements when shopping at the When Pigs Fly bread store is

 the full disclosure ingredient signs.
 In a mass-produced world of